catfacedck/Freebsd-Acer-Nitro-Laptops-AN515-5158-XXX-/README.md

     The webcam green led will turn on and a new window opens with image.
 Tested with firefox.

-5)
+5) Tested with firefox.

    > [!NOTE]
-   > <ins>Freebsd 14-stable/15-current:</ins> support WiFi and Intel -P GT2 Iris Xe Graphics using drm-61-kmod (stable/14-87c7f74ff).
+   > <ins>Freebsd 14-stable/15-current:</ins> support WiFi and Intel -P GT2 Iris Xe Graphics using drm-61-kmod or later (stable/14-n267634).
 Wifi (iwlwifi) is problematic sometimes hanging the system and/or dropping connections.
 Freebsd 14-release (or less) does not support Intel WiFi or Graphics on this hardware platform as of March 20, 2024.